 Make these gorgeous DIY Christmas Scroll Ornaments this season.
 Super simple way to bring the focus back on why we celebrate this season.

 Hello my friends!
 I am so glad you are here today.
 I am partnering with DecoArt paint for a beautiful project to enhance your tree.
-These Christmas scroll ornaments have been an idea on my mind for a couple of years now and now feels like the perfect time to create them.
+These DIY Christmas scroll ornaments have been an idea on my mind for a couple of years now and now feels like the perfect time to create them.

 I don’t know about you but our year has been quite a roller coaster ride, you know the coaster – the one that is ridiculously tall that it seems to touch the clouds and shakes as the cars run through the loops.
 The one that you stare at in disbelief, “You got to be kidding, I’m riding that?” you think to yourself as you get on board.
 Yes, yes you are.
-At some point of the ride terror turns turns to bravery and you decide to just go with it and find the joy in the hills and valleys.
+At some point in the ride terror turns to the bravery and you decide to just go with it and find the joy in the hills and valleys.

 I won’t bore you with details because we probably could sit over a pot of coffee and share for hours.
 You on your roller coaster of life and me on mine.
 Through it all, I am learning and reestablishing what is truly important in life.
 Hence, these Christmas scroll ornaments.
 This year I want our last family Christmas in this home to be precious and on focus.